Why perennials?

 - Decide on what size hanging baskets you want to use

-- Buy small perennials for hanging basket(s)
+- Buy small perennial plants for hanging baskets

-- Decide how many perennials you want to put in each hanging basket, we recommend one or two, but you can do more
+- Decide how many perennials you want to put in each basket, we recommend one or two, but you can do more

 - Place a liner made from natural materials in the basket

-- Fill in remaining space with soil
+- Fill in the remaining space with soil

-- Water plant thoroughly
+- Water plants thoroughly

 Dwarf Crested Iris